beehive-lab/mambo/README.md

 ==============================================================

 News:
-* We will present the TACO paper at [HiPEAC](https://www.hipeac.net/events/activities/7477/session-9-binary-translation/) 2017, on 25th of January.
+* We have presented the TACO paper at [HiPEAC](https://www.hipeac.net/events/activities/7477/session-9-binary-translation/) 2017, on 25th of January.
+The slides are available [here](http://www.cs.man.ac.uk/~gorgovc9/slides_hipeac.pdf).

 Publications:
 * [Cosmin Gorgovan, Amanieu d’Antras, and Mikel Luján.
 2016.
 MAMBO: A low-overhead dynamic binary modification tool for ARM.
 ACM Trans.
 Archit.
 Code Optim.
 13, 1, Article 14 (April 2016)](http://dl.acm.org/citation.cfm?id=2896451).
 If you use MAMBO for your research, please cite this paper.